-Before joining McGuireWoods, Elizabeth was a trial attorney in the Disability Rights Section of the Civil Rights Division of the U.S. Department of Justice.
+Prior to joining McGuireWoods in 2017, Elizabeth was a trial attorney in the Disability Rights Section of the Civil Rights Division of the U.S. Department of Justice.
 She also completed two federal clerkships, one at the appellate level for Chief Judge Edward E. Carnes of the U.S. Court of Appeals for the Eleventh Circuit, and one at the district court level for Judge Orinda D. Evans of the U.S. District Court for the Northern District of Georgia.
 Elizabeth serves as the Vice President of the Virginia Equality Bar Association (VEBA) and is an active member of VEBA, the Stonewall Bar Association of Georgia, and the National LGBT Bar, where she was recognized as a one of the 40 Best LGBT Lawyers Under 40 in 2020.
 Elizabeth is a 2023 Fellow for the Leadership Council on Legal Diversity (LCLD), an LCLD mentor and over the years has volunteered her time to many social justice organizations.

 Elizabeth graduated with High Honors from Emory University School of Law, where she was a Robert W. Woodruff Fellow and served as a Notes & Comments Editor for the Emory Law Journal.
 Before attending law school, Elizabeth spent six years in sales and marketing for various companies.